 I did not really feel “ready” to start last fall.
-After the stress of selling a house and moving, I think we were all pretty burned out as we approached the fall.
+After the stress of selling a house, buying a house and moving, I think we were all pretty burned out as we approached the fall.
 But we were good soldiers and jumped in.

 We started off okay.
 I set up an area in our unfinished basement for us to have all our school stuff because there wasn’t an easily suitable room on the main floor and I have a lot of educational materials.
-I was thrilled to have a large area in the basement even if it was unfinished.
+After the lack of space in the previous house, I was thrilled to have a large area in the basement even if it was unfinished.
 Caroline… not so much.
-Frankly, all three of us in this home are really into aesthetics so an unfinished basement isn’t ideal.
+Frankly, all three of us in this home are really into beauty and aesthetics so an unfinished basement isn’t ideal.
 But I was focusing on space and having windows so we could see lots outside.
 I think Caroline was more distracted by the unfinished, basement-y feel of it all.

 We did reading, math, handwriting, Bible and art.
 Really simple lessons and not large amounts of time.
 I tried to keep it really low-key.

 We muddled through until we completely hit a wall in mid-November.
 We basically took the holidays off.
 Yes, from November until early January we did almost no formal school.

 We started up again in January with me reminding myself nearly every day that Caroline can already do almost everything a kindergartner should be able to do.
 And that kindergarten isn’t required in the state of Michigan.